Benzene: Health effects

 A bottle of benzene.
 The warnings show benzene is a toxic and flammable liquid.

 Benzene is classified as a carcinogen, which increases the risk of cancer and other illnesses, and is also a notorious cause of bone marrow failure.
 Substantial quantities of epidemiologic, clinical, and laboratory data link benzene to aplastic anemia, acute leukemia, bone marrow abnormalities and cardiovascular disease.
 The specific hematologic malignancies that benzene is associated with include: acute myeloid leukemia (AML), aplastic anemia, myelodysplastic syndrome (MDS), acute lymphoblastic leukemia (ALL), and chronic myeloid leukemia (CML).

 Carcinogenic activity of benzene was discovered by Swedish pharmacologist C. G. Santesson in 1897 on female workers of a tire-making factory.
 The American Petroleum Institute (API) stated in 1948 that "it is generally considered that the only absolutely safe concentration for benzene is zero".
 There is no safe exposure level; even tiny amounts can cause harm.
 The US Department of Health and Human Services (DHHS) classifies benzene as a human carcinogen.
 Long-term exposure to excessive levels of benzene in the air causes leukemia, a potentially fatal cancer of the blood-forming organs.
 In particular, acute myeloid leukemia or acute nonlymphocytic leukemia (AML & ANLL) is caused by benzene.
 IARC rated benzene as "known to be carcinogenic to humans" (Group 1).

 As benzene is ubiquitous in gasoline and hydrocarbon fuels that are in use everywhere, human exposure to benzene is a global health problem.
-Benzene targets the liver, kidney, lung, heart and brain and can cause DNA strand breaks and chromosomal damage, hence is teratogenic and mutagenic.
+Benzene targets the liver, kidney, lung, heart and brain and can cause DNA strand breaks and chromosomal damage, therefore it is mutagenic.
 Benzene causes cancer in animals including humans.
 Benzene has been shown to cause cancer in both sexes of multiple species of laboratory animals exposed via various routes.